 2. Sincerely Tell the Thought “I love you.”

 I find it a little strange how effective it can be to tell my thoughts that I love them.
 Saying I love you, to anything, can help us put my guards down.
-It is no different when we say this to our thoughts, no matter how unsafe the thought seems like it is making us.
+It is no different when we say this to our thoughts, no matter how unsafe they seem to be making us feel.

-If there is deeply held fear fueling the thought, we may need to take our sincerity deep enough to bring about tears.
+If there are deeply held fear fueling the thought, we may need to take our sincerity deep enough to bring about tears.

 When feeling overwhelmed at times, even saying I love you to thoughts can start a cascade of thinking that may be tough to handle.
 In these times dropping our thinking as much as possible until our minds have a chance to clear is probably best.

-Putting our attention on taking some mindful, steady breathes, and feeling the sensations in our bodies can bring deep relaxation.
+Putting our attention on mindful breathing, and feeling the sensations in our bodies can bring deep relaxation.
 And relaxation in these times is likely what we need.
-As our minds relax, our bodies can relax, thus creating calm, maybe even serene state to our entire beings.
+As our minds relax, our bodies can relax, thus creating a calm, maybe even serene state to our entire beings.

-Even if you are a take care of your own emotions as much as possible kind of person, much like myself, trusting others is still a necessity for coping with fearful thinking.
-Sometimes our go to self-soothing methods won’t take us to our impulses to a place of healing.
-In this case having trusted individuals we can chat with is indispensable.
+Even if you are a take care of your own emotions as much as possible person like myself, trusting others is still a necessity for coping with fearful thinking.
+Sometimes our go-to self-soothing methods won’t take us to our impulses to a place of healing.
+In this case, having trusted individuals we can chat with is indispensable.